rosineygp/symbiosOS/README.md

 - device `video0` is optional
 - pay attention about `uid` and `gid`, it will change as you current user
-- `cloud-config` cannot work, it depends of distributution support
+- `cloud-config` should not work, it depends of distributution support
 - check your current `$DISPLAY` and change if `/tmp/.X11-unix/X1` not work

 ## Guest configuration